Maasai people: Hair

 Upon reaching the age of 3 "moons", the child is named and the head is shaved clean apart from a tuft of hair, which resembles a cockade, from the nape of the neck to the forehead.

 Among the men, warriors are the only members of the Maasai community to wear long hair, which they weave in thinly braided strands.
 Graduation from warrior to junior elder takes place at a large gathering known as Eunoto.
 The long hair of the former warriors is shaved off; elders must wear their hair short.
 Warriors who do not have sexual relations with women who have not undergone the "Emuatare" ceremony are especially honoured at the Eunoto gathering.

-This would symbolise the healing of the woman.

 Two days before boys are circumcised, their heads are shaved.
 When warriors go through the Eunoto and become elders, their long plaited hair is shaved off.